 Do you think the show lived up to my hopes?

-I think Goblin Slayer's fight with the Goblin Lord is the perfect capsule answer to that question.
-During that fight, I couldn't forget that a Goblin Champion nearly killed him.
-Goblin Slayer had to know he didn't have a reasonable chance against a Goblin Lord -- at least not alone!
-The show's gained my trust, so I was confident it wouldn't do anything stupid like pull a deus ex machine to save him at the last second.
+I think Goblin Slayer’s fight with the Goblin Lord is the perfect capsule answer to that question.
+During that fight, I couldn’t forget that a Goblin Champion nearly killed him.
+Goblin Slayer had to know he didn’t have a reasonable chance against a Goblin Lord — at least not alone!
+The show’s gained my trust, so I was confident it wouldn’t do anything stupid (no deus ex machine, for example) to save him at the last second.

 He made progress, but each time he inflicted damage on the Goblin Lord, it hit him three times as hard.
-Finally, having broken off his sword in his enemy's chest, the Goblin Lord slammed Goblin Slayer into the ground.
-The Goblin Lord towered over him, triumphant, and for me, the show's entire run -- all of its credibility -- came down to this instant.
+Finally, having broken off his sword in his enemy’s chest, Goblin Slayer stayed on the ground in the spot where his enemy had thrown him.
+The Goblin Lord towered over him, triumphant, and for me, the show’s entire run — all of its credibility — came down to this instant.

 What would the show do?